Rajesh-VPai/DOEMatrixGen/README.md

 - DOEMatrix : For CSV File Output of DOEMatrixGen OA
 - DOESelfTestConfig: For DOEMatrixGen Regression Testing  Config Files: Run the function(method):mainRegresssionDOE
 - LevelValues:Contains the Level Mapping for UseLevelsFromFile=true

+Files in data Directory (Base):DOEinputGeneralDefault

+Files in LevelValues Directory:DOEColumninputLevelSignalNormal

+Files in DOESelfTestConfig Directory: All Files DOEinputGeneral000 to DOEinputGeneral029 + DOEinputGeneralDefault